 How Is Contingent Reinforcement Used?

-Contingent reinforcement is widely used in various settings to promote desired behaviors and improve outcomes.
+Contingent reinforcement is used in many different settings.
+Educators, parents, and therapists, for example, often use this type of reinforcement to help promote desired behaviors and improve outcomes.
 Here are some practical applications:

 Education